usmanhameed2017/Node-JS/Lecture-38/Theory.md

 - Act as Load Balancer.

-- Act as an API Gateway
+- Act as an API Gateway.

 - Serve & Cache static files like images, videos etc.

-- Handle SSL certificates
+- Handle SSL certificates.